-\item Embedding-based methods encourage the learned embeddings of the same instance to be pulled towards each other while pushing those of different instances as far away from each other as possible.
-The key to success is to learn discriminative embeddings.
-To this end, \cite{he2020eccvembedding, he2020eccvmemory, wang2019asis} designed complicated loss functions. \cite{Jean2019mtml} proposed to optimize a Multi-Value Conditional Random Field (MV-CRF). \cite{han2020occuseg} requires a pre-processing step, graph cut clustering, to obtain a set of super-voxels.
+\item Embedding-based methods encourage the learned embeddings of the same instance to be pulled to each other while pushing those of different instances as far away from each other as possible.
+The key to the success is to learn discriminative embeddings.
+To this end, \cite{he2020eccvembedding, he2020eccvmemory, wang2019asis} designed complicated loss functions. \cite{Jean2019mtml} proposed to optimize a Multi-Value Conditional Random Fields (MV-CRF). \cite{han2020occuseg} requires a pre-processing step, graph cut clustering, to obtain a bunch of super-voxels.
 These methods ignore the spatial distributions of instances and introduce complex pre- and post-processing steps, rendering them unsuitable for real-time applications such as robotics and virtual reality.

 \end{itemize}